Lora La Mance: Life

 Born Lora Sarah Nichols, in 1857 in Indiana, the tenth and last child of Kezia (Waltman) and Nelson Irvin Nichols (1812-1865) - himself a twelfth child.
 Lora married, on 14 April 1880, Marcus N. La Mance (1844-1906) who ran a dry-goods store, and was post master, and several times country treasurer.
 They had one daughter, Lora Lee (1881-1941).
 Both Lora and Lora Lee were members of Daughters of the American Revolution (DAR), under multiple lines of descent.

 La Mance was active in the temperance cause and was local and county president of the Women's Christian Temperance Union (WCTU), which took the county dry.
 Le Mance also worked for the suffragette cause.

 In 1904 she published an extensive family history of the Greene family, inspired by the research of her grandmother.

 After her husband's death in 1906 she became more active in the cause of temperance and became a national organizer and lecturer, traveling extensively, both in North America and overseas.

-In 1928 she published a family history of the Waltman family, descendants of Conrad Waltman, many of whom fought in the American Revolution, and through which family she claimed some of the lines of descent for here DAR applications.
+In 1928 she published a family history of the Waltman family, descendants of Conrad Waltman, many of whom fought in the American Revolution, and through which family she claimed some of the lines of descent for her DAR applications.

 La Mance is buried with her husband in Pineville Cemetery McDonald County, Missouri.